asmyshlyaev177/state-in-url/packages/urlstate/react-router/useUrlState/README.md

 - `defaultState: object` - An object representing the default state values.
 - `replace?: boolean` - Control will `setUrl` use `replace` or `push` methods on router, default replace=true, can override by `updateUrl(stateObj, { replace: false })`
 - `options?: NavigateOptions` - type from NavigateOptions of `react-router` type, same as options from `useNavigate`
+- `useHistory` - Optionally can use window.history for navigation

 ### Returns: